-EDEXCEL 9H10C9 HISTORY SPECIFIC ENTRY REQUIREMENTS It is not essential that the subject has been studied at GCSE.
+A LEVEL EDEXCEL 9H10C9 HISTORY SPECIFIC ENTRY REQUIREMENTS It is not essential that the subject has been studied at GCSE.
 However, if studied at GCSE, then a grade 5 or above should have been achieved.
-If not studied at GCSE level, a grade 5 in English is required.
-You must be prepared to read, research and debate.
+If not studied at GCSE level a grade 5 in English is required.
+COURSE CONTENT You must be prepared to read, research and debate.
 'Every generation writes its own history.'
 Paper 1: Britain 1625-1701: conflict, revolution and settlement This breadth study paper looks at the origins of the English Civil War, the execution of the monarchy in 1649, the restoration of the monarchy in 1660 and social and economic changes during this period, such as the growth of the British Empire.
-Paper 2: Russia in revolution, 1894-1924 COURSE CONTENT This paper examines the Russian Revolution of 1917, which had a significant effect on twentieth-century Russia and throughout the modern world.
+Paper 2: Russia in revolution, 1894-1924 This paper examines the Russian Revolution of 1917, which had a significant effect on twentieth-century Russia and throughout the modern world.
 You will gain an in-depth understanding of revolutionary activity in Russia in the years 1894 to 1917, the response of successive governments to opposition to their rule, and the reasons for the successful consolidation of the revolution of October 1917 under Lenin and the Bolsheviks.
 Paper 3: Britain: mass media and social change 1882-2004 This breadth and depth study paper examines how the mass media developed from the end of the nineteenth century to the first years of the twenty-first century, alongside the profound changes that occurred within the family as women's roles and family leisure opportunities changed.
 Historical investigation: anti-Semitism and the Holocaust in Germany This is an independent essay of 3,500 words.
 You will study the origins of anti-semitism in Germany and increased persecution of Jewish people, and analyse the role of ordinary Germans in the Holocaust.
-EXAMINATIONS AND ASSESSMENTS Paper 1: 2 hours 15 minutes exam30% of totalPaper 2: 1 hour 30 minutes exam20% of totalPaper 3: 2 hours 15 minutes exam30% of totalHistorical investigation of approx. 3500 words:20% of total SKILLS, LINKS AND PROGRESSION History links well with subjects such as English, politics, geography, business, French, German, religious studies and the sciences.
+EXAMINATIONS AND ASSESSMENTS Paper 1: 2 hours 15 minutes exam Paper 2: 1 hour 30 minutes exam Paper 3: 2 hours 15 minutes exam Paper 3: 2 hours 15 minutes exam Historical investigation of approx. 3500 words: 20% of total SKILLS, LINKS AND PROGRESSION History links well with subjects such as English, politics, geography, business, French, German, religious studies and the sciences.
 Choosing history at this level has few specific career implications: it leaves a wide range of options in the arts, journalism, humanities and the law.
-CONTACT Head of History: Mr K Reed kenreed@keswick.cumbria.sch.uk
+CONTACT Head of History: Mr J Winter jackwinter@keswick.cumbria.sch.uk